 The classification of the earthquake hazard is usually done with a 475 year event taken from statistical frequency analysis.
-In this case this would mean a magnitude of Mw = 6,4 and an MM-Intensity of VII-VIII (very strong to destructive, medium to heavy damage at buildings possible) at the location under survey.
+In this case this would mean a magnitude of Mw = 5,2 and an MM-Intensity of VII (very strong, medium damage at buildings possible) at the location under survey.
 When determining the intensity of the earthquake normal soil conditions were presumed (e.g. subsoil from sediments with a mean to a high degree of compactness and only a moderate degree of moisture).
 We recommend verification of this presumption at the location.